socius-org/icwsm-2024/tutorial/_build/html/_sources/gdi/pt1.md

 * **👨‍💻** Technical standards
 * **📜** Legal regimes

 Aligning all those stakeholders with different goals & systems is a complex challenge.
-The OpenDataInstitute's #GlobalDataInfrastructure investigates how **researchers can break down barriers and unlock cross-boundary collaboration for research tackling global challenges**.
+The OpenDataInstitute's [#GlobalDataInfrastructure](https://theodi.org/insights/projects/global-data-infrastructure/) investigates how **researchers can break down barriers and unlock cross-boundary collaboration for research tackling global challenges**.

-important to build and maintain the vital data infrastructure that makes it possible to effectively collect, manage, use and share this valuable data, and to do so in responsible ways.